 When you type in the name of an arbitrary program (Is for example), how does the shell know where to find that program?
-The answer is your \$PATH. \$PATH is a pre-defined environment variable whose value is a list of directories.
+The answer is your \$PATH. \$PATH is a predefined environment variable whose value is a list of directories.
 The shell looks for program names in that list, in the order the directories appear.

-To determine where the shell will find a particular program, use the which command:
+To determine where the shell will find a particular program, use the which command.
+Note that which tells you where it looked if it cannot find the program.